TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 We also use a model called BLIP (Bootstrapping Language-Image Pre-training) [[6]](#BLIP).
 By incorporating both visual and textual data, BLIP allows the model to acquire comprehensive representations that effectively capture the semantic connections between images and their accompanying textual descriptions.
 As a result, this enhances the model's performance in various tasks like image captioning and visual question answering.

+We used BLIP Visual Question Answering model trained with ViT base backbone in our implementation.
+This model is readily available via Huggingface's Transformers library and was contributed by Salesforce.
+In our pipeline, we input the puzzle and prompt the model to generate a description of its attributes.
+Unlike CLIP, BLIP is a generative model, which means its output is not limited to specific values.
+Important to note that this characteristic can introduce ambiguity in the overall pipeline.

 <img src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" data-canonical-src="https://github.com/TAkkerboom/DL2_socratic_models_team_2/assets/131353365/e2c444d8-688d-4657-a534-2b71e46b27db" width="60%" height="60%" />

 Figure 4.
 The OpenCV method explained.